-Effects: Initialises callback with static_cast<Callback&&>(cb).
+- 1 Effects: Initialises callback with static_cast<Callback&&>(cb).
 If st.stop_requested() is true then immediately invokes static_cast<Callback&&>(callback) with zero arguments on the current thread before the constructor returns.
-Otherwise, the callback is registered with the shared stop state of st such that static_cast<Callback&&>(callback) is invoked by first call to src.request_stop() on a stop_source instance, src, that references the same atomic stop state as st. If invoking the callback throws an unhandled exception then std::terminate() is2called.
-Throws: Any exception thrown by the initialization of callback.
+Otherwise, the callback is registered with the shared stop state of st such that static_cast<Callback&&>(callback) is invoked by first call to src.request_stop() on any stop_source instance src that references the same shared stop state as st. If invoking the callback throws an unhandled exception then std::terminate() is called. - 2 Throws: Any exception thrown by the initialization of callback.

-'''

 ~stop_callback();

-'''